vpelletier/python-smartcard-app-openpgp/README.rst

 In more details:

-This code is intended to be used on general-purpose computing modules, unlike traditional smart-card implementations.
+This code is intended to be used on general-purpose computing modules, unlike traditional smartcard implementations.
 They cannot be assumed to have any hardening against physical access to their persistent (or even volatile)
 memory: